 What are eye exams?

 Eye exams are routine evaluations to assess the health and function of your eyes, even if you have no unusual symptoms.
 During these exams, the eye care team can identify warning signs of eye diseases in their earliest stages, so you can get the treatment you need before they worsen.
 Mayo Family Eye Care LLC also provides personalized disease-prevention resources during your exam to protect your long-term eye health.

 During your eye exam at Mayo Family Eye Care LLC, you discuss any issues you have with your eye health or your vision.
 The team also reviews your personal and family health histories to identify risk factors for eye disease.
 Each exam includes:

 Refraction testing: A refraction test assesses how light bends as it passes through the lens of your eye and cornea.
 This test provides information about the prescription strength you need for glasses or contact lenses to improve your vision.
 During a refraction test, you read letters from a wall chart while your provider changes out lenses on a phoropter device.

-A slit lamp is a microscope with a bright light that helps your provider examine the structures in the front and back of your eye.
+Slit lamp: A slit lamp is a microscope with a bright light that helps your provider examine the structures in the front and back of your eye.
 This allows the doctor to evaluate the cornea, sclera, iris, lens, optic nerve, macula, and other important structures of the eye.

-A retinal exam focuses on the structures at the back of your eye, including your retina and optic nerve.
-Your provider uses a beam of light to check for abnormalities like nerve damage that can affect your vision and eye health.
+Retinal exam: A retinal exam focuses on the structures at the back of your eye, including your retina and optic nerve.
+Your provider uses a beam of light to check for abnormalities, like nerve damage, that can affect your vision and eye health.

 Call Mayo Family Eye Care LLC to schedule eye exams for yourself and family or book an appointment online today.